afids/afids-auto/README.md

+---
+tags: [Import-7a2f]
+title: Auto-afids
+created: '2020-07-18T04:27:30.292Z'
+modified: '2020-07-18T07:34:12.470Z'
+---

 # Auto-afids
 Auto-afids uses random forest models to automatically locate 32 anatomical fiducials, which were originally described in the Afids project.

-# Preprocessing:
+## Preprocessing
-This is the initial step to align 25 OASIS-1 T1w brain images to MNI space to create the training set.
-Involves all files and folders except the folder, 'autofid_main.'
+This is the initial step to align the T1w brain images to MNI space to create the training set.
+The currently available datasets are:
+* **OASIS (25 subjects)**: /scratch/dcao6/autofid/data/OASIS
+* **lhsc_dbs (40 subjects)**: /scratch/dcao6/autofid/data/lhsc_dbs
+* **HCP (30 subjects)**: /scratch/dcao6/autofid/data/HCP

-This step revolves around the Snakefile (see Snakefile for more details).
-Specifically, it takes images from a bids directory and their corresponding .fcsv files as inputs.
-Afterwards, it uses FSL Flirt to rigidly register the image to an MNI space template.
-The .fcsv files are transformed as well.
+This step revolves around the `workflow/Snakefile` (see Snakefile for more details).
+Specifically, from the listed BIDS datasets it takes the following data as input:
+* ***/bids** which stores the nifti files in BIDS format
+* ***/deriv/afids** which stores the `.fcsv` files with the associated coordinates of 32 anatomical fiducial points

+Using FSL `Flirt`, the imaging data is rigidly registered to MNI space ().
+The transform is applied to the imaging data and the associated  `.fcsv` files.

 To run, ssh login and cd to the folder with the snakefile.
 First, make sure the appropriate modules are loaded.
 FSL and ANTS are the two modules being used.
 First input: